pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

 ```

 > **Important** This feature has no platform operator configurations to be passed
-> through `tap-values.yaml`, but if `ootb-supply-chain-*.registry.ca_cert_data` or
+> through the `tap-values.yaml` file, but if `ootb-supply-chain-*.registry.ca_cert_data` or
 `shared.ca_cert_data` is configured in `tap-values`, the certificates
 > are considered when pushing the container image.

 ## OpenShift

-Despite that Kaniko can perform container image builds without
+Kaniko can perform container image builds without
-needing either a Docker daemon or privileged containers, it does
+a Docker daemon or privileged containers.
+It does
 require the use of:

 - Capabilities usually dropped from the more restrictive